-Last week, The New York Times published “Easy China: Three Ways,” a look at how first-time visitors can tackle Beijing, Hong Kong and Shanghai.
+Last week, The New York Times published “Easy China: Three Ways,” a look at how first-time visitors can tackle Beijing, Hong Kong, and Shanghai.
 Everyone at WildChina religiously keeps up with what is being written about China– we want to make sure our clients are not missing out on any amazing restaurants or an experience that we think would really wow.
-On the whole, we think this article has a lot of interesting suggestions and serves as a great introduction into China’s biggest cities.
+On the whole, we think this article has a lot of interesting suggestions and serves as a great introduction to China’s biggest cities.
 We invite you to read our reflections on this latest piece.

 Looking over the Beijing portion, the recommendation to visit 798 is spot on and the galleries highlighted– UCCA, Pace and Galerie Paris-Beijing are definitely the big daddies to see.
 For die-hard art lovers, though, a visit to Caochangdi, is a bit more off the beaten path and if you are lucky, you may stumble across Ai Weiwei (or at least peek out his home…).
-Walking through Caochangdi and 798 with WildChina art expert, such as Katherine Don or Meg Maggio, founder of Pekin Fine Arts is a total treat as they know everyone in the scene.
+Walking through Caochangdi and 798 with WildChina art experts, such as Katherine Don or Meg Maggio, founder of Pekin Fine Arts is a total treat as they know everyone in the scene.
 Interested in meeting emerging artists?
 They will arrange.
 A passion for ink painting (the new “it” trend in Chinese art)?
 Done– they know the movers and the shakers.

 We absolutely loved reading the recommendation of touring the hutongs.
 That is an absolute highlight while touring Beijing and a meal at Xian Lao Man is delicious.
 Whenever we have a bad day, their fried dumplings (guotie) seem to be the solution to any problem.
 We look forward to holding our next Where the Wild Things Are at Great Leap.
 The owner Carl is a hoot and a good friend.
 Best beer in China.
 End of discussion.